-WETLANDS TRAINING PROGRAM: Since 1996, the AGFD has been implementing wetlands conservation workshops in Mexico.
+WETLANDS TRAINING PROGRAM: Since 1996, the AZGFD has been implementing wetlands conservation workshops in Mexico.
 Through the years, the Department has partnered with multiple agencies and groups from Canada, Mexico, and the U.S., such as the Canadian Wildlife Service, USFWS, Mexico's Commission of Natural Protected Areas (CONANP), Ducks Unlimited de Mexico A.C.
-(DUMAC), SJV, the Ramsar Convention, the Society of Wetlands Scientists, several of the Pronatura organizations, and others.
-On February 8-April 12, 2023, AGFD implemented the 26th wetland training course under a hybrid version (virtual and in person) focused on the wetlands of the State of Baja California Sur, Mexico.
-Thirty natural resource managers representing 14 municipal, state, and federal agencies from the State of Baja California Sur, as well as universities, and conservation NGOs from northern Mexico, participated at the training course.
-Waterfowl, shorebirds, and waterbirds surveys were conducted at the Magdalena Chanel and La Soledad wetlands.
-The 2023 wetlands training course was implemented in collaboration with EcoAlianza de Loreto A.C., Center for Environmental Studies, and the Bahia de Loreto National Park.
+(DUMAC), the Sonoran Joint Venture, the Ramsar Convention, the Society of Wetlands Scientists, several of the Pronatura organizations, and others.
+On February 6-23, 2024, AZGFD implemented the 24th wetland training course focused on the wetlands of the State of San Luis Potosi, Mexico.
+Twenty-eight natural resource managers representing 16 municipal, state, and federal agencies from the State of San Luis Potosi, as well as universities, and conservation NGOs from central Mexico, participated at the training course.
+Field activities were conducted at the Tangamanga Park (waterfowl, shorebirds, and waterbirds surveys), and at the Verde River wetlands (water assessment and macroinvertebrates as indicators of water quality).
+The 2024 wetlands training course and the celebration of World Wetlands Day (February 2nd) were implemented in collaboration with the State of San Luis Potosi, particularly the Department of Agriculture, and Organizacion Vida Silvestre A.C.
+(OVIS).